intuition-dev/mbCLIx/docs/docsOldIntro/src/index.md

 ## What is Metabake ?

-Metabake is a modern development approach that helps you deliver web apps 10X faster with less coding.
+Metabake is a modern development approach that helps you deliver web apps 10X quicker with less coding.
 Metabake has 10 pillars.

 Find out more about Metabake :